 This notion is entwined with the idea of moving from a home-based, underground business into the legitimate cannabis industry.
 As candidates attempt to make this challenging move, they often have trouble translating their experience into resume format.
 Within this scenario, candidates should structure their resumes in a fashion which highlights applicable skills for the cannabis business.
 For example, if a candidate has experience growing organically in industrial greenhouse scenarios, he or she should make a list of these skills before constructing a resume.
 After that, they should highlight these previously unmarketable skills on the top of their resume.
 The crux of this situation is, these resumes will often highlight “skills and knowledge” more predominantly than traditional “real world” work experience and education.

-Finally, when attempting to find work within the cannabis industry, it takes a creative mind to adapt one’s skill sets for the business.
+Finally, when attempting to find employment in the cannabis industry, it takes a creative mind to adapt one’s skill sets for the business.
 It’s essential that individuals “think outside the box” when translating one’s previous skills into a brand new business model.
 To elaborate, pizza delivery drivers in a certain area could easily transfer their skills to a dispensary delivery service.
 Even more, sales representatives from the food and beverage industry would make great sales representatives for nutrient lines.
 Lastly, managerial experience is always in demand and leadership skills are always an asset.